Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 Instead of always printing out if a bool expression is true of false, there is a handy shortcut with the **assert** procedure, defined in module _Basic_.

 When the expression is true, nothing happens.
-When the expression is false, an assert stops the programs execution with **Assertion failed** and the line where it happened, and prints out a stack trace.
+When the expression is false, an assert stops the program execution with **Assertion failed** and the line where it happened, and prints out a stack trace.
 A message parameter after the expression is optional, but when there is one, it is also printed out (see the example in line (1)).

 assert also works with complex expressions, procedure calls, and so on.
 It is a very useful tool to make sure your program is always in a correct state.
 It is also very handy during debugging.
 Also you can leave important assert statements in production code and disable them as described below.
 That way, when a problem occurs you can quickly enable them in development/test to try to find the cause.